capy-language/capy/README.md

 capy run examples/hello_world.capy
 ```

-Or if you just want to build the final executable,
+Or if you just want to build a binary,

 ```shell
 capy build examples/hello_world.capy